-Throughout the duration of the sheep experiment, there were a couple possible sources of error, and these sources were things outside of the team's control.
-A major source of error could be the variability of the pressure in the chamber.
-The team's calculations were based around a certain pressure range, and if the pressure falls out of that range, the device has the possibility to fail.
+Throughout the duration of the sheep experiment, a potential source of error could be the variability of the pressure in the chamber.
+The team's calculations and design decisions were based around a certain pressure range, and if the pressure falls out of that range, the device has the possibility to fail.
 On the other hand, another small source of error could be human error from the researchers.
 There is a chance that the researchers missed the jugular vein when suturing, or the researchers accidentally put the wrong amount of Pentobarbital in the syringes.
 These small human errors could impact the performance of the team's device.

-VII.
+VIII.
 Conclusions